Arthur7436/Free-Code-Camp/README.md

 # Free Code Camp Projects
-Hello!
+Hello friend!
 Thanks for visiting my first ever repository :D

 I have recently started to gain serious interest towards the IT sector around mid 2022 and began to get my hands dirty by attempting to know HTML5/CSS3/JavaScript.